5 brilliant fuel-efficient diesel cars to buy in 2025

 Back then, however, without emissions-reducing tech, diesel vehicles were emitting a lot more particulates and NOx than petrol engines, which were bad for human health.

-While CO2 has a global impact, NOx and particulates affect a vehicle’s local area – both are breathed in and cause all manner of long-term health issues.
+While CO2 has a global impact, NOx and particulates affect those around the car since both are breathed in and can cause long-term health issues.

-It wasn’t long before the EU brought in regulations to tighten up diesel emissions, and we’re now at Euro 6, introduced in September 2014 (a year before all new diesel cars had to be compliant).
+It wasn’t long before the EU brought in regulations to tighten up diesel emissions, and we’re now at Euro 6, introduced in September 2014.

 The latest version of this is Euro 6d, which applied to all new cars from January 2021.